Kinovea/kinovea-docs/source/measurement/guidelines.rst

 Use the zoom function
 *********************
 Use the zoom function in Kinovea to position the points more precisely.
-Kinovea use fractional pixel coordinates for calibration and measurements.
+Kinovea uses fractional pixel coordinates for calibration and measurements.

 Scene setup
 -----------